 You can even connect your Facebook and Instagram accounts to your Shopify account to create ad campaigns from the backend of Shopify.

 Need some help creating visuals for your ads?
-Use Spark’s free Facebook ad templates to create fast, eye-catching graphics that help your Shopify store get results.
+Use Adobe Spark’s free Facebook ad templates to create fast, eye-catching graphics that help your Shopify store get results.
 Tap the image below to customize your ad design!

 6. Customer Support